 There is no universally accepted treatment for sea-urchin puncture wounds.
 Both first aid and definitive care are symptomatic.

 Contrary to popular belief, very few species of sea urchins are toxic.
-Pain and swelling is often the result of the body’s reaction to myriad antigens present on the surface of the spines.
+Pain and swelling are often the result of the body’s reaction to myriad antigens present on the surface of the spines.

 Spines are usually covered with strong pigments, so individual puncture wounds are often clearly visible and may cause suspicion that each puncture contains a fragment of a spine.
 Though this is possible, it may not necessarily be the case.
 It is easier to assess each individual puncture once the acute inflammatory process has started to recess.